checkr/states-language-cadence/README.md

 An example command is provided in `cmd/workflow`.
 It should demenstrate how to use the framework and register workflows.

+#### Related projects

+Thanks to the folks at Amazon for designing the state machine spec, the folks at Coinbase for building an [implementation in Golang](https://github.com/coinbase/step) and the folks at Uber for building [Cadence](https://github.com/uber/cadence)

+---

 #### What is States Language?

 The operation of a state machine is specified by states, which are represented by JSON objects, fields in the top-level